asemoon/team/README.md

 * common data exposure protocol
 * Feature toggle strategy
 ## Level 5
+* Everything mentioned in level 4 is practiced
 * Monitoring performance and find what's slowing down on both the front-end and the back-end
 * Monitoring service health to be proactive instead of reactive when problems arise
 * Having a systematic way to monitor security and develop with security in mind